Solidarity Fund

 As a Society, BRISMES is dedicated to encouraging and promoting the scholarly study of the Middle East and North Africa.
 The BRISMES Solidarity Fund was established in 2020 to help ensure that participation in this scholarly exchange is open to as wide and diverse a group of researchers as possible.

-The Solidarity Fund is supported by member donations and BRISMES’s own contribution.
+The Solidarity Fund is supported by donations and BRISMES’s own contribution.
 The latter totals 25 per cent of all income from conference registration fees.
 While resources are limited, we seek to allocate funds in a way that is both fair and aligned with BRISMES’s aims of fostering collaboration and scholarly exchange.

 Eligibility and Priorities